InternLM/lmdeploy/docs/en/quantization/kv_quant.md

 ## Evaluation

-We apply KV quantization of LMDeploy to several LLM models and utilize OpenCompass to evaluate the inference accuracy.
+We apply kv quantization of LMDeploy to several LLM models and utilize OpenCompass to evaluate the inference accuracy.
 The results are shown in the table below:

 | -           | -       | -             | llama2-7b-chat |         |         | internlm2-chat-7b |         |         | qwen-chat-7b |         |         |
 | ----------- | ------- | ------------- | -------------- | ------- | ------- | ----------------- | ------- | ------- | ------------ | ------- | ------- |